jupyter-widgets/ipywidgets/jupyter-widgets-schema/messages.md

 The `data.sync_data` value is a dictionary of widget state keys and values that can be serialized to JSON.

 Comm messages for state synchronization may contain binary buffers.
-The `data.buffer_keys` optional value contains a list of keys corresponding to the binary buffers.
-For example, if `data.buffer_keys` is `['x', 'y']`, then the first binary buffer is the value of the `'x'` state attribute and the second binary buffer is the value of the `'y'` state attribute.
+The `data.buffer_paths` value contains a list of 'paths' corresponding to the binary buffers.
+For example, if `data.buffer_paths` is `[['x'], ['y', 'z', 0]]`, then the first binary buffer is the value of the `state['x']` attribute and the second binary buffer is the value of the `state['y']['z'][0]` state attribute.
+Binary buffers that were in the state as part of a `object` are removed from the object, while `list` items will be replaced by `null` before being send over the wire.
+State objects will never by modified by this process, and cloned when necessary.
+At the kernel, before deserialization of the state object, the buffer will be put in place in the state `dict`.

 #### State requests: `request_state`